 - Under “Shutdown settings” make sure “Turn on fast startup” is enabled.

 On a clean install, this setting should be enabled by default, however if you’re upgrading from a previous install with tweaked power settings, it might not be.
 When I checked my own machine, this feature was not enabled.
-Either way, once it’s turned on, you should notice considerably faster boot times.
+Either way, once it’s turned on, you should see Windows 10 startup faster.

 Run The Performance Troubleshooter